mercury19/WRECKERdevspace/README.md

 	* This only applies for static references. fac_kingdom_6 will be changed to fac.kingdom_6, while quoted references like "fac_kingdom_6" will be left as is.
 	* Ignore references in the middle of constants, script names, etc., "create_mesh_overlay" for example.
 	* Access files in a subdirectory if you want to change some old files that have quoted references to dynamic ones, for example.
-	* Replace all imports with a single "from compiler import *"
+	* Replace all imports with a single "from compiler import *" in both header_ and module_ files.
 	* Ignore identifiers at the end of words, spt_ vs pt_ for example. pt_ is the party_templates identifier, which we want to change, while spt_ is a constant, which we don't want to change.
-	* Fix imports in header files.